entropy-deno/core/readme.md

 makes it easy to create fast and secure web applications with awesome developer experience.

-> Entropy is currently in the `alpha` stage.
+> Entropy is currently in the `beta` stage.
 Although it is already suitable for
 > creating apps, you may still encounter some bugs and breaking changes.

 ## Requirements